Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

    mylayers[0] = True

-We create a reference to the operator that is used for creating a cube mesh primitive
+We create a reference to the operator that is used for creating a cube mesh primitive.

 .. code-block:: python